Amsterdam Centraal station: City nightbuses

-Night bus services operate daily, starting around midnight and running until around 6 AM.
-From Monday to Thursday, night buses run once per hour.
+Night bus services operate on weekend starting around midnight and running until around 6 AM.
+From Monday to Thursday, operate only night buses N85 and N87 that run once per hour.
 On Fridays, Saturdays, and Sundays, they run twice per hour.
 As of December 2014, all night buses depart from platform G on the lake side of the station and call at all main entertainment areas in Amsterdam's city centre, including Leidseplein and Rembrandtplein.